MartinPyka/financial_life/docs/01_first_simulation.md

 ## 3. Simulate

 The simulation is started for a given amount of time.
-This period is either defined through a give stop date or by a delta value.
+This period is either defined through a stop date or by a time interval delta.
+If both keywords are used the earlier stop date ends the simulation.

 ```python
 def simulate(self, date_stop = None, delta = None)